learn-co-curriculum/phase-3-building-sinatra-applications/README.md

 Then make a request to [http://localhost:9292/](http://localhost:9292/) in the browser.
 Just like before, we'll still see the "Hello World!" message.
-But now we can make changes to the application and simply refresh the page in the browser to see those changes!
+But now we can make changes to the application and simply refresh the page in the browser to see those changes, without having to manually restart the server!

 Try updating the `ApplicationController` and change the HTML being returned from the `GET /` route.
 Then refresh the page in the browser.
 You should see your new code reflected in the updated response.

 > **Note**: It can take a few moments for `rerun` to fully restart the server.
 > Keep an eye on the terminal output to see when the server has been